What is CCS

 2. Utilization to Storage via Enhanced Oil Recovery (EOR).
 The captured CO2 is transported to an oil field and is used to stimulate more oil production, with the CO2 then being stored in the oil-depleted reservoir.

-See our Large-Scale CO2 Utilization & Storage Factsheet and Full Chain webpage for more details on EOR & CO2 storage.
+See our Large-Scale CO2 Utilization & Storage Factsheet for more details on EOR & CO2 storage.

 WATCH: This video by the Global CCS Institute provides a high-level overview on how CCS works and why the technology is needed to support the net-zero transition: